 - 1 teaspoon salt

 In a pan over medium heat, melt butter.
-Add pasta and cook, stirring occasionally, for about 2 to 3 minutes or until browned.
+Add pasta and cook, stirring regularly, for about 2 to 3 minutes or until lightly browned.

-Add onion and garlic and cook, stirring occasionally, for about 3 to 4 minutes or softened but not browned.
+Add onions and garlic and cook, stirring occasionally, for about 1 to 2 minutes or until softened but not browned.

 Add rice and cook, stirring occasionally, for about 2 to 3 minutes or until translucent.